maelishere/Labyrinth/README.md

 The usual process in level streaming is to have one main scene which will remain loaded for the duration of the game; in this main scene you would include a gameobject with a World and Central component.
 Central script indicates the scene that will not be unloaded until you disconnect.

-Note: i don’t recommend using the main (0) as a network scene but it should still work fine.
+Note: don’t use the main scene (0) as a network scene because when you connect the entities on the server won’t be created.

 ### Creating Entities